Pikler triangle is one of the rising stars among the Montessori toys.

 Besides the positive influence on the development of your child there are some practical advantages too:

 - It is foldable so you can store it easily when not in use (unlike some other wooden climbing toys)

 - It is a great indoor activity for any Montessori playroom, especially if the weather doesn’t allow to do some climbing outside in nature

 We did some research of the most popular brands and selected the best Pikler triangle models based on our own experience.

 Mini Climber Pikler Triangle by Piccalio

 Simple is beautiful.
 This classic-looking handmade Pikler triangle by Piccalio is a perfect tool for the gross motor skills development of your child.
 It has just the right dimensions that make it suitable for children from 6 months up to 6 years.
-We also love the fact that Piccalio plants 1 tree per every product sold.
+We also love that Piccalio plants 1 tree per every product sold.

 Height: 33 inches (84 cm)

 Tottlr is a family-owned company that makes sturdy, eco-friendly climbers of great quality and craftsmanship.
 Their triangles come in 3 different sizes, so you’ll definitely find one that will suit your little climber’s needs.
 Also, we love that the company (inspired by the work of Emmi Pikler) supports children in foster care.